Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 That was why breaching the airlock without triggering any alarms had been so important.

 Movement up ahead.
 The team melted into the shadows while Regaari skulked ahead under his suit’s active camo, invisible in the gloom.
-Long, tense seconds…
+Long, tense seconds...

 Whatever he found, Murray never got to find out.
 He was still waiting when the entire facility around him ***slammed*** heavily and he suddenly found himself in the teeth of a tornado wind.
 He grabbed a wall support with one hand and shielded his visor with his arm as loose debris punched into his shoulders and helmet.

 *Fuck.* The airlock had decompressed.
-They must have got sloppy with the air field or something….
+They must have got sloppy with the air field or something....

 The vertical support he was gripping shifted, and he realized too late that what he’d grabbed was a stasis chamber, which was now opening to spill a burly Hunter engineer - more machine limbs and welding tools than actual living organism - out of its waiting dormancy.

 Around him, dozens more were doing the same.
-He snatched his knife from its sheath and slashed, planted his feet back on the deck as the rush of air faded to nothing…
+He snatched his knife from its sheath and slashed, planted his feet back on the deck as the rush of air faded to nothing...

 The lights came up, and a tone sounded in his ear.
 The Hunter he’d just "killed" fizzled out of existence and the drone that had generated its hologram retreated into the stasis booth.
 There was a sudden feeling of weight and pressure as the gravity was turned back up to 1G, and the hazard course team pumped the air back in.